anushtup-nandy/ML_code_and_notes/README.md

 #### NOTE!!:
 - Deep Learning code and notes have not yet been documented and arranged properly, will be uploaded soon!
-- Formatting errors and some images are not displaying. :')
+- Formatting errors in ISLR and some images are not displaying. :')